slick2/traffic-jammer/README.md

 ## Description

-The poormans WAF.
-WordPress plugin to block IP and bots categorized as harmful, resulting in heavy server loads from frequently crawled pages, or utilized in vulnerability/security breach scans.
+Prevent unwanted traffic incidents that might result in site outages and billing overages.
+WordPress plugin that blocks IP and bots categorized as harmful, resulting in heavy server loads from frequently crawled pages, or utilized in vulnerability/security breach scans.
 The plugiin can block:

 - Single IP
 - Range of IP using CIDR format